newjersey/navigator.business.nj.gov/content/src/display-content/contextual-information/gov2go.md

 header: Gov2Go
 slug: gov2go
 ---
-Gov2Go is a secure online service that tracks your government deadlines and reminds you when it’s time to file your taxes or complete other tasks due throughout the year.
+[Gov2Go](https://www.getgov2go.com/) is a trusted subcontractor of the New Jersey Department of Treasury that offers a secure online service to track your government deadlines and remind you when it’s time to file your taxes or complete other tasks due throughout the year.